CalidumCanis/rose-info/README.md

 # rose-info
-# this is made for information on roses
+This is made for info on roses for everyone, some fun facts included!
-# that's it